You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 User stories keep you focused on outcomes:

-- So that I can [achieve some outcome].
+- So that I can [reach some outcome]

 Example: “As a freelance consultant, I want to access project files on my phone so I can review documents between meetings.”

-If you want a clean way to capture these details, our product requirements document template can help.
+If you want a clean way to capture scope before you build, our product requirements document template can help.
+If you want support turning rough ideas into clear screens and flows, a product design team can save you weeks of guesswork.

 Sketch the Journey Before You Build the Road

 Next, map a simple user flow.
 This is not design.
-It’s steps.
+It is steps.

 Example flow: